BenBruzewski/fishinggame/README.md

 # fishinggame
 This is a group project from my CPE353 course.
-It is done in C++ intended for use with QtCreator.
+It is done in C++ and intended for use with QtCreator.

 Credit is absolutely due to my teammates: Ben McAnulty, Jesse Cowart, and Jacob Smith.